-GCMLP/Critical Media Minds brings together teachers, learners, and actors from the full range of education contexts: K-12; college, including graduate and postgraduate programs; libraries; community programs; makerspaces; homeschooling and unschooling.
+GCMLP/Critical Media Minds brings together teachers, learners, and activists from the full range of education contexts: K-12; college, including graduate and postgraduate programs; libraries; community programs; makerspaces; homeschooling and unschooling.
 Our work extends well beyond traditional education spaces because education is not limited to formal schooling.

 Presence and Purpose

 Critical media literacy spurs deeper understanding and civic engagement by focusing on multiple literacies and competencies for engaging as citizens of the digital world.
 This pedagogical model is founded on the idea that humanistic objectives should determine the technological choices we make.

 The work of GCMLP/Critical Media Minds occurs primarily though this website, secondarily through conferences and other face-to-face opportunities.

 • Resources and Tools: a bank of crowdsourced, Creative Commons-licensed activities, assignments, and tools for use in classrooms from kindergarten through graduate school and in nontraditional contexts for all ages;

 • Student Work: a publication venue and discussion space for students, featuring work mostly based on the resources and tools and linked reciprocally with those items, providing a publishing opportunity for learners of all ages;